 CARS is a volunteer rescue squad with approximately 200 active members.
-We also have career firefighter/paramedics from Albemarle County Fire & Rescue that supplement our staffing on weekdays.
+We also have career firefighter/medics from the Charlottesville Fire Department that supplement our staffing on weekdays.
 The organization is headed operationally by L. Dayton Haugh, who has served as Chief for the past 18 years.
 Administratively, the department is run by President Michael Berg.
 We are a member of the Virginia Association of Volunteer Rescue Squads assigned to District I. In 2008, we ran over 12,000 calls and Firehouse Magazine ranked us as the busiest volunteer rescue squad in the country.

 CARS operates eight advanced life ambulances (medic units), three advanced life support quick response cars (zone cars), two heavy rescue trucks (squads), a water rescue truck with two boats, a technical rescue truck, a collapse rescue trailer, a command car, a mass causality incident truck and a special events bicycle response team with support trailer.
 All current apparatus is owned by the department and was purchased primarily with funds raised through donations from our community.